 Cleethorpes Pier/Sea Front Gardens

 Landscaped waterfront gardens with a waterfall, putting green, crazy-golf course & Victorian folly.
-A statue of the boy with the leaking boot was presented to the town in 1918 by John Carlborn formally stood in the Pier Gardens before being moved to the town hall, with a replica on display in the Tourist Information Office.
+A statue of the boy with the leaking boot formally stood in the Pier Gardens.
 It is comprised of 3 areas:

-- Pier Gardens – features a large tarmac area with two wall gardens in the centre and to the left a wildlife area.
-There are trees, shrubs, and flower beds and a waterfall cascading from the top of the gardens down onto Central Promenade.
+- Pier Gardens features two walled gardens and a wildlife area with trees, shrubs, and flower beds and a waterfall cascading from the top of the gardens down onto Central Promenade.
 There is also a putting green and crazy golf.

 - To the south there is a maze and a war memorial dedicated to the crews and ground staff of RAF North Coates.
-At the end of Pier Gardens is Ross Castle a Victorian folly dating to around 1885 when Pier Gardens was first built.
+At the end of Pier Gardens is Ross Castle a Victorian folly dating to around 1885.

 Elizabethan mansion complete with walled courtyards, faithful to the original Elizabethan layout.
 Mix of formal and wild gardens.